stasBigunenko/http/Readme.md

-Simple CRUD API with additional functions: save data in and download data from *csv file.
+Simple CRUD API with additional functions: save data in and download data from *.csv file.

 HTTP Server working through gRPC Server which can be connected to differenet storages through enviroment variables.
 You can connect to the following types: